THE ECONOMIST EVENTS

-The Economist Events is a leading global platform that manages over 120 events each year.
-As such, it is a key revenue generator within The Economist Group.
+The Economist Events is a leading global platform that organises over 120 events each year, and brings high-profile panelists and world leaders to discuss critical topics in business, geopolitics, economics and more.
+It is a key revenue generator within The Economist Group.

-– How might we align Events with the main Economist branding?
+– How might we fully align Events with the main Economist branding?

-– How might we consolidate its branding across all regions?
+– How might we consolidate brand expression globally

-– How might we improve the design process across an event cycle?
+– How might we make the entire design process more efficient throughout its cycles

-Over a period of two years I developed and implemented a new design system through different iterations, which brought brand consistency to the Events visual identity and greatly optimised the design process in the organisation.
+Over a period of two years I developed and led the implementation of a completely new design system, which brought brand consistency to the Events visual identity and greatly optimised the design process in the organisation.

 The Economist Events is a platform that brings together C-suits, thought leaders and political figures to discuss the most pressing issues of our times.